 8) Make a gratitude list.
 You might be thinking, “A gratitude list?!
 I’m going through the worst thing imaginable.”
 I know.
 Just try it.
 Start with 1 thing.
 Then 3.
 Then 5.
 Then work your way up to 10.
 You may find that just writing down one thing will lead you to think of a bunch of other things you hadn’t thought about till now.
 Examples: friends, the ability to see, the ability to hear, good books, drinkable water, etc.

 9) Do something—anything—to improve whatever you feel hopeless about…even if it seems pointless and like it won’t make any difference at all.
 Joan Baez said, “Action is the antidote to despair,” and she was right.
 One small positive action might be the beginning of everything turning around for the better.
 Don’t underestimate the power of starting small.

 10) Believe that everything will be okay.
 It’s better to be an optimist and be wrong than to be a pessimist and be right.
 If everything ends up turning out well, think of all the days and hours you will have wasted fretting and worrying and being anxious.
 It’s always better to have faith.
 It’s better for your entire immune system, your muscles, and every part of your brain.
 Pessimism isn’t good for anything.

-If you need help getting started with any of these and you’d like to schedule a free 30-minute exploratory coaching call with me, please click here and book yourself an appointment.
-I’d be happy to talk with you!
+If you need help getting started with any of these and you’d like to schedule a free 30-minute exploratory coaching call with me, please click here for an appointment.

 Grace & love,